GriddleGriddle/Griddle/docs/src/markdown/customization.md

 ```

-From there, Griddle can be rendered with the useCustomRowFormat and customRowFormat properties:
+From there, Griddle can be rendered with the useCustomRowComponent and customRowComponent properties:

 @@include('./customization/customRow.html')